-A 2007 report by the International Association of Chiefs of Police (IACP) recommended that Congress ban 50 caliber sniper rifles.8 Additionally, 85% of Americans in one poll favored limiting the sale of 50 caliber rifles.9
+A 2007 report by the International Association of Chiefs of Police (IACP) recommended that Congress ban 50 caliber sniper rifles.8 Additionally, 85% of Americans support laws restricting the sale of 50 caliber rifles.9

 The destructive power of the 50 caliber rifle can be magnified by the use of certain types of ammunition that are legal under federal law (although banned in some states).
 In addition to the standard “ball” round of 50 caliber ammunition, armor-piercing,10 incendiary, and combination armor-piercing and incendiary ammunition for 50 caliber rifles can significantly enhance their destructive capacity,11 particularly against chemical and industrial facilities12 and civil aviation targets.13